 Ibrahim Ahmed does not know exactly in which month of the spring of 1914 he was born but irrespectively of his age, he is gaining new respect for his previously little-known work as a writer.
+Ibrahim Ahmed lived in the period of 6th March, 1914 to 8th April, 2000.
+Inspite of being a writer, he is well known as a novelist and a translator.
+He is well known for his works in short stories, articles and the poems.
+The list of short stories by him listed in the next page.
 Already well-known by Middle Eastern scholars and journalists, Ibrahim Ahmed had been active in Iraqi and Kurdish politics since the late 1930s.
 Secretary-general of general Barzani’s Kurdistan Democratic Party (KDP) while the general was in exile in the Soviet Union from 1947-1958, he broke with Barzani soon after the beginning of the Kurdish war, in 1964.
 Soon after, with his son-in-law Jelal Talabani, he led a group of Kurdish dissidents who fought on the Iraqi government’s side.
 After the 11 March 1970 agreement between then vice-president Saddam Hussain and general Barzani, Ibrahim Ahmed lived for a while in Iraqi Kurdistan, before retiring to London.

 Unlike many Kurdish leaders, Ibrahim Ahmed was never a warlord.
 Born in Suleimania, the intellectual capital of Iraqi Kurdistan, and educated as a lawyer, for ten years he ran the litterary review “Galawej” (Pleiads) in which he published his translations of Maupassant’s short stories and other works by western writers.
 Shortly afterwards he began writing his own novels.
 “Jan-i-Gal” (The agony of a people) was written while Ibrahim Ahmed was living underground in Kirkuk in 1954-1955.
 After losing the manuscript, along with many other examples of his work, he rewrote it from memory in 1956.
 Then he found his first manuscript, made a synthesis of both texts and had to wait until 1972 before he could publish it, in the original Kurdish version, in Suleimania.